Why should I contact an IBCLC?

 Do you accept my health insurance?

 I am not an in-network provider for any health insurance plan; however, I do provide a receipt (also called a superbill) if you wish to submit it to your health insurance for reimbursement.
+I encourage you to contact your health insurance provider for information about coverage for an out-of-network, in-home lactation consultation.
 I accept cash, check, credit cards, and FSA/HSA cards as payment at the time of service.

 I have scheduled a lactation consultation appointment.
 What do I need to do to get ready?